 READ MORE ⇒ Pet Friendly RV Rental Companies

 Policies and Fees

-Verify and clarify!
-As with any rental, each company has different policies and fees.
-Call to verify any information you find online and clarify the rules regarding your furry companion.
-The company I rented from had no restrictions on size or breed, but pets were not allowed during July, August, and September.
-While this seasonal restriction is meant to protect pets from hot vehicles, it could alter plans if you’re traveling during summer vacation.
+I rented from Escape Campervans in Phoenix and though they had no restrictions on size or breed, pets were not allowed during July, August, and September.
+While this seasonal restriction is meant to protect pets from hot vehicles, it could affect your plans if you’re hoping to travel during summer vacation.

 Questions for your campervan rental company:

 - Are there additional fees for bringing a pet along?

 - Is there a pet weight limit or a breed restriction?

 - How many pets are allowed in the van?